jzimmerman135/impcore-rs/README.md

 (add-one 0)
 ```

-Will differ in output in the following way
+will differ in output in the following way
 ```
 ;; standard impcore
 200